emacs-exordium/exordium/README.md

 database).
 The "include" directives indicate additional "-I" includes in the clang command line.
 Both are recursive: any path will be scanned for source files or subdirectories; however the "exclude" directives indicate what patterns (regex) to exclude when scanning the "src" and "include" paths.
+Finally the "excludesrc" directive is used to specify patterns (regex) of source files names to exclude.

-Note that paths are either absolute or relative to the project root.
-For example:
+Note that all directives except "src" are optional.
+Also note that paths are either absolute or relative to the project root.
+Here is an example:

 ```
   # 'compile_includes' file for project foo